Johnson County War: Economic analysis

-Historian Daniel Belgrad argues that in the 1880s centralized range management was emerging as the solution to the overgrazing that had depleted open ranges.
-Moreover, cattle prices at the time were low.
-Larger ranchers were also hurt by mavericking (taking lost, unbranded calves from other ranchers' herds), and responded by organizing cooperative roundups, blacklisting, and lobbying for stricter anti-maverick laws.
-These ranchers formed the WSGA and hired gunmen to hunt down rustlers, but local farmers resented the ranchers' collective political power.
-The farmers moved toward decentralization and the use of private winter pastures.
-Randy McFerrin and Douglas Wills argue that the confrontation represented opposing property rights systems.
-The result was the end of the open-range system and the dominance of large-scale stock ranching and farming.
+Historian Daniel Belgrad argued that the war began as a conflict of opposing ideologies in terms of property rights.
+As centralized range management emerged as a solution to overgrazing, it received opposition from a large majority of American settlers who favored decentralization and the use of private winter pastures.
 The popular image of the war, however, remains that of vigilantism by aggressive landed interests against small individual settlers defending their rights.
-By 1893, the WSGA was opened to the other small ranchers and farmers, finally ending their monopoly and control over Wyoming business interests.
-Previous practices of the WSGA, such as vigilantism and confiscation of cattle, were finally stopped.
-Many prominent leaders of the association such as Frank Wolcott, Frank M. Canton and Tom Smith later left the area.
+Although victorious in their legal battles, the cattle barons eventually relented in their efforts to control the open range.
+Many prominent leaders and individuals of the WSGA, such as Frank Wolcott, Frank M. Canton and Tom Smith, left the area; and by 1893 the association finally allowed smaller ranchers and farmers to apply for membership.
+The effects of the war lingered for years, affecting economic growth such as plans to build a railroad through Buffalo, which did not come to fruition.

 Legacy

-A 7 ft bronze statue memorial of Nate Champion erected near the Jim Gatchell Memorial Museum to commemorate his bravery during the Johnson County War.
+Statue of Nate Champion in Buffalo, Wyoming commemorating the war.

-The Johnson County War, with its overtones of class warfare coupled with the intervention ordered by the President of the United States to save the lives of a gang of hired killers and set them free, is not a flattering reflection on the American myth of the west.
-The Johnson County War has been one of the best-known range wars of the frontier.
+The Johnson County War has been one of the best-known range wars in the American frontier.
 It has been a popular feature of the Western genre of fiction, which includes literature, films and television shows.
 The Banditti of the Plains, written in 1894 by witness Asa Mercer, is the earliest record of the Johnson County War.
 The book was suppressed for many years by the WSGA, who seized and destroyed all but a few of the first edition copies from the 1894 printing; they were rumored to have hijacked and destroyed the second printing as it was being shipped from a printer north of Denver, Colorado.
 The book was reprinted several times in the 20th century and most recently in 2015.
 Frances McElrath's 1902 novel The Rustler, took inspiration from the Johnson County War, and was sympathetic to the perspective of the small ranchers.